dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 350C - Advanced Computer Architecture/Memory Subsystem/Multiprocessor Issues/Memory Consistency.md

 **Consistency** is a precise, architecturally visible definition of shared memory correctness.
 This provides rules about loads and stores and how they act upon memory.
 It also usually allows many correct executions while disallowing many more incorrect ones

-**Coherence** is a microarchitectural means to supporting a consistency model.
+**[[Cache Coherence|Coherence]]** is a microarchitectural means to supporting a consistency model.
 In a shared-memory system with caches, the cached values can potentially become out-of-date (or *incoherent*) when one of the processors updates its cached copy of a shared value.
 Coherence seeks to make the caches of a shared-memory system as functionally invisible as the caches in a single-core system by propagating one processor's write to other processor's caches.

 Coherence issues arise because of one fundamental issue: there exist multiple actors with access to caches and memory.
 In modern systems, these actors are processor cores, DMA engines, and external devices that can read and/or write to caches and memory.